Why analyze the crawl behavior of your pages?

 Symptom: After a server migration, your pages load more slowly and Google crawls fewer pages.

 Diagnosis with the tool: The Content-Encoding header is missing.
 The server is no longer compressing HTML.
-The 800 KB page is now served uncompressed instead of 200 KB with gzip.
+The crawl budget score dropped from 78/100 to 52/100.

 Action: Re-enable gzip/brotli compression on the new server.
 Check your nginx/Apache configuration.